blabla1337/skf-flask/skf/markdown/code_examples/php/1-code_example--File_upload--.md

 			while(($filetype[$takeLastValue] != "png") && ($filetype[$takeLastValue] != "jpg")){

-				//Set a log for whenever there is an unexpected userinput with a threat level
+				//Set a log for whenever there is an unexpected user input with a threat level
 				$log -> setLog($_SESSION['userID'],"Unrestricted image extension upload",
 				"FAIL", date(dd-mm-yyyy), $privilege, "HIGH");